Use Technology to Control Costs, Protect Data and More

 Timeframes, Definitions and Calculations

 1“Number of graduates employed in field and out of field” was defined as new employment.
-Graduates with existing in-field employment was not counted and is therefore shown as not applicable.
+Graduates with existing in-field employment was not counted.

 Note: DeVry University is required to report employment data to CAHIIM.
 DeVry University does not guarantee employment.
 Readers should not make assumptions about their own likelihood of employment based on this data.
 Attempts were made to obtain employment status information for all graduates.
 The collected data includes, but is not limited to, the intent to work in a field-related position and, for those who are so employed, the graduate’s start date, title, employer name, duties, hours worked per week and earnings.
 Information was gathered through a variety of means.
 Generally, information was gathered from forms graduates completed.
 Data may also have been collected through in-person, telephone or email interviews with graduates or from third-party sources.
 DeVry University neither verifies nor guarantees the accuracy of information gathered.